 Don’t forget the lender likely had you put a down payment when you bought it so you have another 3.5% to maybe 25% depending on how much you put down.

 Also these factors are not taking in account any improvements (or detractions) you have made to the property.
-Nor are we taking into account speculation (is this an up and coming area or has it been declining).
+Nor are we taking into account speculation (is this an up and coming area, making property values increase, or has it been declining?).

 Nor are we taking into accounts Up Markets or Down Markets.
 We are going to view Property Value, differently than Market Value.
 In other words, think of property value as a straight line that always tends to continue upward.
 We can say this is the actual, true value of the property.
 While market value goes up and down, depending on other people's interest and ability to purchase your property.
 If you purchased your property in a down market, you likely paid less than what we consider the property being worth.
 If you sell it, or refinance it, in an up market you will sell it or get to borrow more from the lender than it is actually worth.